-In September, TEBA inflation expectations declined across all three indicators compared to the previous month.
+October 2024In September, TEBA inflation expectations declined across all three indicators compared to the previous month.
 The survey data suggest that the drop in headline inflation figures has begun to influence household expectations.
 The change in 12-month forward expectations aligns with the Central Bank of Turkey's (CBRT) sectoral inflation expectations survey.
-2 The CBRT survey recorded a decline in household expectations in September, following the increases seen in July and August, with a similar trend observed in the TEBA survey.
+The CBRT survey recorded a decline in household expectations in September, following the increases seen in July and August, with a similar trend observed in the TEBA survey.
 However, the average expectation level in the TEBA survey remains significantly higher.

-August 2024In July, TEBA's annual and year-end inflation expectations remained unchanged from the previous month.
-12-month inflation expectations slightly increased to 100%.
+August 2024In July, TEBA's annual inflation expectations decreased by two points compared to the previous month, while year-end inflation expectations remained unchanged.
+Meanwhile, 12-month forward inflation expectations saw a decline of one point.
 Analyzing the trend of inflation expectations implied by TEBA, the survey results indicate a 20-point decrease from July 2024 to December 2024.
 However, year-ahead expectations suggests a slight upward trend in inflation during the first half of 2025.

-July 2024In June, TEBA's annual and year-end inflation expectations remained unchanged from the previous month.
+July 2024In June, TEBA's annual and year-end inflation expectations showed a slight uptick compared to the previous month.
 The peak value of headline inflation in May, combined with the deterioration in economic confidence might have been influential in shaping household inflation expectations this month.
 The deterioration in overall economic sentiment seems to have halted the decline in TEBA observed in the previous month.
+TEBA's 12-month inflation expectations, which are released for the first time this month, are slightly higher than the year-end expectations.
+Analyzing the trend of inflation expectations implied by TEBA, the survey results indicate a 22-point decrease from June 2024 to December 2024.
+However, year-ahead expectations suggest the reemergence of an upward trend in inflation during the first half of 2025.

 July 2024Household annual inflation expectations decreased by 6 points in May compared to the previous month, falling to 113%.
 Household year-end inflation expectations decreased by 4 points in May compared to the previous month, falling to 92%.
 Looking at the course of household inflation expectations for the rest of the year, household inflation expectations reflect a 21-point decrease in inflation in the May-December period.